Morphology: 1 - Inflexional Morphology

 Although we may define an adjective as a word that can be used in a noun phrase to specify some property of the head noun of the phrase, adjectives do not necessarily form a distictive category in many languages.
 According to Thomas Payne "Some languages have no formally distinct category of adjectives.
 In such languages, property concepts are expressed as either nouns or as verbs depending upon how they are used in discourse" [Payne, Thomas E (1997), Describing Morphosyntax, Cambridge: CUP].

 Where adjectives do form a separate category a common type of inflexion involves their 'agreeing' the the head noun in some way, usually having different forms for gender and number.
 Often they will also have inflexions which show case agreement.
-As Piashi nouns will be invariant with no grammatical inflexions, it follows that property concepts will also not have any such inflexions, i.e. they will not form a separate category that shows agreement with nouns.
+As Brx nouns will be invariant with no grammatical inflexions, it follows that property concepts will also not have any such inflexions, i.e. they will not form a separate category that shows agreement with nouns.

 Some languages do have inflexions to show comparison.
-In such languages there isually there is a 'comparative' and 'superlative' form, e.g. long ~ longer ~ longest.
+In such languages there is usually a 'comparative' and 'superlative' form, e.g. long ~ longer ~ longest.
 Some languages also have an 'equative' degree of comparison, cf. Welsh: cryf (strong) ~ cryfed (as/so strong) ~ cryfach (stronger) ~ cryfaf (strongest).
 However, many such languages also have analytical forms, thus in English we have: careful ~ more careful ~ most careful; and in Welsh we may have: cryf ~ mor gryf (as/so strong) ~ mwy cryf (stronger) ~ mwyaf cryf (strongest).
 In the Romance languages comparison is always analytical except for a very small number of adjectives, and in languages such as Chinese equivalent meanings are always expressed analytically.
-Therefore, following Design Principle 12, Piashi will also express comparison analytically.
+Therefore, following Design Principle 12, Brx will also express comparison analytically.

 The category labelled 'adverb' in English and many other languages contains words of wide range of semantic concepts.
 In practice any word with a semantic content (i.e. not a grammatical particle) which cannot be clearly categorized as a noun, a verb or an adjective, has been put into the class of adverbs.